Overnight Machine Fire Doused At Rockleigh Factory Near Rockland Border

 The fire went to three alarms but was knocked down in less than a half hour.

-Rockleigh’s fire chief was one of the first at the scene, followed by firefighters from Alpine, Closter, Demarest, Haworth, Northvale, Norwood and Sparkill.
+Rockleigh’s fire chief was one of the first at the scene, followed by firefighters from Alpine, Closter, Demarest, Haworth, Northvale, Norwood and Sparkill and Tappan.

+ALSO SEE: A downed power line may have been responsible for a smoky Paramus blaze doused by firefighters before dawn Thursday, responders said.

 Click here to sign up for Daily Voice's free daily emails and news alerts.